Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Like the relational operators, the equality operators are left associative and produce either 0 (false) or 1 (true) as their result.
 However, the equality operators have *lower* precedence than the relational operators.
 For example, the expression `i < j == j < k` is equivalent to `(i < j) == (j < k)` which is true if `i < j` and `j < k` are both true or both false.

 Clever programmers sometimes exploit the fact that the relational and equality operators return integer values.
 For example, the value of the expression `(i >= j) + (i == j)` is either 0, 1, or 2, depending on whether `i` is less than, greater than, or equal to `j`, respectively.
-Tricky coding like this generally isn’t a good idea, however; it makes programs hard to understand.
+Tricky coding like this generally isn't a good idea, however; it makes programs hard to understand.

 ### 5.1.3 Logical Operators